AndreOliveiraMendes/fatec/Readme.md

 * This project is under active development.
 * More detailed documentation, including database diagrams and API references, will be added as the project evolves.

+# Suggestion

+* Review routes to implement POST → Redirect → GET if you want to avoid the refresh warning